-10.3 Instance Variables
+9.4 Instance Variables

-In general OOP terminology, an instance variable \mathbf{x} of a class is a member variable for which each instance of the class has a separate value of that variable.
+In general OOP terminology, an instance variable of a class is a member variable for which each instance of the class has a separate value of that variable.
+In the example above, the instance variable fname has the value 'x' in object a, but that same variable has the value 'y' in object b.

 In the C++ or Java world, you know this as a variable which is not declared static.
 The term instance variable is the generic OOP term, non-language specific.